skiphansen/panologic-g2/README.md

   That's right: there are 2 SDRAM chips on this board!
 Each one has 512Mbit in x16 configuration, good for 64MByte per DRAM and 128MByte total.

   Theoretical peak BW is 3.2GByte/s, which is pretty decent.
+Actual bandwidth appears to be 2.5GBytes/s as the Spartan-6 memory controller tops out at 312.5 MHz (DDR2-625) for speedgrade -2 without additional "Extended Performance" VCCINT, and even then only goes to 333 MHz maximum.

   1920x1200x24@60 requires an average BW of only 3.3 Gbit/s, or 6.6Gbit/s with 2 screen attached.
 So there's definitely way more BW available than strictly needed.